CorentinB/YouTube-MA/README.md

-# youtube_meta_archiver
+# youtube-ma
-💾 YouTube video's metadatas archiver written in Golang
+💾 Light and fast YouTube metadata archiver written in Golang